 Effective March 1, 1989, but providing support going back to late 1988, CNRI and NSF entered into Cooperative Agreement No. NCR-8820945.
 Under this Cooperative Agreement, CNRI agreed to create and provide a secretariat for the "overall coordination, management and support of the work of the IAB, its various task forces and, particularly, the IETF."
-This effort included, among other tasks, organizing and developing plans for projects in coordination with the leadership of the Internet Activities Board; work with the IETF Chair to organize and conduct IETF meetings; management of outside IETF-related subcontracts; and provision of technical and administrative support to what was then called the Internet Mid-Term Architect and the IETF Chair.
-In fact, the Chair of the IETF was a CNRI employee for most of this period.
+This effort included, among other tasks, organizing and developing plans for projects in coordination with the leadership of the Internet Activities Board; work with the IETF Chair to organize and conduct IETF meetings; management of outside IETFrelated subcontracts; and provision of technical and administrative support to what was then called the Internet Mid-Term Architect and the IETF Chair.
+In fact, the Chair of the IETF was a CNRI employee for the first few years of the Cooperative Agreement.

-CNRI efforts in support of the Internet Activities Board and the IETF continued for many years under Cooperative Agreement No. NCG-8820945.
+CNRI efforts in support of the Internet Activities Board and the IETF continued for many years under the Cooperative Agreement.
 During this period, CNRI took steps to provide structure to the evolving responsibilities being assumed by the IETF to meet the demands of the rapidly growing Internet community.
 For example: